johannesnauta/johannesnauta.github.io/content/_index.md

 #### Current position _(as of January 1st, 2023)_
 Postdoctoral researcher, Dept. of Physics, University of Padua, Italy. \
 Member of the [CoMuNe Lab](https://twitter.com/comunelab) research group, lead by [Manlio De Domenico](https://manliodedomenico.com/).
+For more information on the other members of my lab, [please check out the short bio's of my colleagues](https://manliodedomenico.com/people.php).

 ---
 ### Interests